- Live Rates

 The coronavirus pandemic is having a major impact on the way rates are behaving today.
 The recent health crisis that is sweeping the nation has prompted some sellers to hold off on listing their homes and perhaps influenced some buyers to wait until things die down before continuing their home search.

 As such, mortgage rates are being pulled down as the virus looms.

 Having said that, the real estate market in places like Seattle, Portland, Denver, and Boise are still somewhat active, and these continued low rates are still giving buyers the push needed to get them into the market to capitalize on major savings.

 Every week, the Mortgage Bankers Association (MBA) puts out a survey that outlines the most recent mortgage activity.
-In its latest survey for the week of March 5, 2021, the MBA shows that mortgage applications increased slightly from the week before.
+In its latest survey for the week of June 4, 2021, the MBA shows that mortgage applications decreased slightly from the week before.

-Mortgage refinances are also on the rise, according to the Refinance Index.
-The index showed a 7% increase from the previous week, and was 0.1% higher compared to the same week in 2020.
+Mortgage refinances also decreased, according to the Refinance Index.
+The index showed a 5% decrease from the previous week, and was 27% lower compared to the same week in 2020.

 While the COVID-19 pandemic has certainly had a major impact on the housing market across the nation, demand among homebuyers is seemingly increasing.
 And the numbers from the MBA are backing this up.